Magnet levitation toy using Arduino. Cheap and easy to make!

 Project tutorial by Peter Groeneveld

-I saw the datasheet for both, tip120 and tip122 and I believe it will work fine.
+I saw the datasheet for the (A1325) and looks good, 5V and it is fast.

 Or connect with your social account: